Professional Business Accountant

 For more information on the National American University Bachelor of Science in Accounting Degree, please visit their Program page.

-Stenberg College and the Professional Business Accountants’ Society of Canada recognizes St. Lawrence College as an approved institution for articulation of 12 of the 20 PBA Program courses.
+Stenberg College and the Public Business Accountants’ Society of Canada recognizes St. Lawrence College as an approved institution for articulation of 12 of the 20 PBA Program courses.
 Therefore, graduates with these designated courses can immediately become “Associate Members” of PBA and continue their progress towards full designation through our online courses.